Skip to main content

 How Your Trading Journal Can Actually Help You Improve

-1. Strategies: Know What Actually Works for You
+1. Strategies: Know What Actually Works

 2. Diary: Spot the Mind Game Patterns

-3. Sessions: Find Your Best (and Worst) Trading Times
+3. Sessions: Find Your Best Trading Windows

-4. Reports: Your Automated Performance Review
+4. Reports: Automated Performance Review

 Making Journaling a Natural Part of Your Trading Day